Rule #1: DON’T BE A D-BAG!

 - Illegal Participation (5 yds from LOS)

-- More than 8 players on the field or more than 5 males on the field when the ball is snapped.
+- More than 8 players on the field when the ball is snapped.

 - Offensive Offsides (5 yds from LOS).

-- Any player not being set for 1 second except a player in motion.
+- Any player not being set for one second except a player in motion.

 - Defensive Offsides (5 yds from LOS)

-- When the defensive player crosses over the LOS and does not get back or makes contact when they cross over the LOS.
+- When a defensive player crosses over the LOS and does not get back prior to the snap, or makes contact with an offensive player when they cross over the LOS.

 - Illegal Forward Pass (5 yds from LOS and loss of down).

-- When the QB crosses the LOS and then throws the ball.
+- If the QB crosses the LOS and then throws the ball

 - Intentional Grounding (5 yds from the LOS and loss of down) 10 second run-off, last 2 min.